maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 Operational interpretation:

-- the equilibrium corresponds to a retained operational regime where structural regeneration balances structural dissipation pressure.
+- the equilibrium corresponds to a retained local regime where endogenous structural coherence is balanced against destabilizing structural pressure;

----
+- this is a local EDC equilibrium near the EDS stability boundary;
+- it must not be interpreted as formal structural existence, which is described separately by Δ(t).

 ## 3. Jacobian Matrix